Captain general: Great Britain

-From 30 June to 22 October 1513, Catherine of Aragon held the titles Governor of the Realm and Captain General of the King's Forces as Queen Regent of England, winning the Battle of Flodden against a Scottish invasion while Henry VIII was in France fighting the Battle of the Spurs.
+From 30 June to 22 October 1513, Catherine of Aragon held the titles 'Governor of the Realm' and 'Captain General of the King's Forces' as Queen Regent of England, winning the Battle of Flodden against a Scottish invasion whilst King Henry VIII was in France fighting the Battle of the Spurs.

 Commander-in-Chief of the Forces

-In the mid-17th century, with the first establishment in England of something akin to a standing army, the title Captain General was used (either alongside or in place of that of Commander-in-Chief of the Forces) to signify its commanding officer.
-In 1645 Thomas Fairfax was appointed "Captain General and Commander-in-Chief all the armies and forces raised and to be raised within the Commonwealth of England."
-After the Restoration, King Charles II likewise designated General Monck "Captaine Generall of all our Armies and land forces and men … in and out of our Realmes of England, Scotland and Ireland and Dominion of Wales"; (he was also referred to on occasion as "Lord Generall" and "Commander in Chief of all His Majesty's Forces").
-The office then remained in abeyance until 1678 when it was granted to the Duke of Monmouth, but he was deprived of this and other titles the following year.
+In the mid-17th century, with the first establishment in England of something akin to a standing army, the title 'Captain General' was used (either alongside or in place of that of Commander-in-Chief of the Forces) to signify its commanding officer.
+In 1645, Thomas Fairfax was appointed "Captain General and Commander-in-Chief of all the armies and forces raised and to be raised ... within the Commonwealth of England".
+After the Restoration, King Charles II likewise designated General Monck "Captaine Generall of all our Armies and land forces and men ... in and out of our Realmes of England, Scotland and Ireland and Dominion of Wales" (he was also referred to on occasion as "Lord Generall" and "Commander in Chief of all His Majesty's Forces").
+The office then remained in abeyance until 1678 when it was granted to the Duke of Monmouth, but in the following year he was deprived of this and other titles.
 There were no subsequent appointments until the reign of Queen Anne.

 In the 18th century, the office of Captain General was held by the Duke of Marlborough (1702 to 1711), the Duke of Ormonde (1711 to 1714) and the Duke of Marlborough again (1714 to 1722).
-Thereafter there was no permanent Commander-in-Chief or equivalent appointed until 1744; the following year the office of Captain General was vested in Prince William, Duke of Cumberland.
-Cumberland resigned in 1757; his successors in command were for the most part appointed Commander-in-Chief but not Captain General, with one exception: the last appointment of a Captain General of the Forces was that of Prince Frederick, the Duke of York in 1799.
+Thereafter there was no permanent Commander-in-Chief or equivalent appointed until 1744; in the following year the office of Captain General was vested in Prince William, Duke of Cumberland.
+Cumberland resigned in 1757; his successors in command were for the most part appointed Commander-in-Chief but not Captain General, with one exception: the last appointment of a Captain General of the Forces was that of Prince Frederick, Duke of York and Albany, in 1799.

-Any distinction that there may have been at this time between the office of "Captain General" and "Commander-in-Chief" is unclear.
-One difference is that the Commander-in-Chief was appointed by commission and the Captain General by patent, leading some to surmise that the appointment of Captain General was 'one of dignity, not of power'; however the matter is somewhat academic as most Captains General held the appointment of Commander-in-Chief simultaneously (and from 1757 the appointment of Commanders-in-Chief was itself done by patent).
+Any distinction that there may have been at this time between the office of 'Captain General' and 'Commander-in-Chief' is unclear.
+One difference is that the Commander-in-Chief was appointed by commission and the Captain General by patent, which has led some to surmise that the appointment of Captain General was "one of dignity, not of power"; however, the matter is somewhat academic, for most Captains General held the appointment of Commander-in-Chief simultaneously (and from 1757 the appointment of Commanders-in-Chief was itself done by patent).